nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-03-09-when-should-i-use-areas-in-tfs-instead-of-team-projects-in-team-foundation-server-2010/index.md

 resourceType: blog
 slug: when-should-i-use-areas-in-tfs-instead-of-team-projects-in-team-foundation-server-2010
 aliases:
   - /blog/when-should-i-use-areas-in-tfs-instead-of-team-projects-in-team-foundation-server-2010
 tags:
   - codeproject
   - one-team-project-seriese
   - ssw
   - tfs
   - tfs2010
   - tools
-coverImage: metro-visual-studio-2010-128-link-8-8.png
+preview: metro-visual-studio-2010-128-link-8-8.png
 ---

 Well, it depends… If you are a small company that creates a finite number of internal projects then you will find it easier to create a single project for each of your products and have TFS do the heavy lifting with reporting, SharePoint sites and Version Control.